conways-glider/website/content/2025-06-05-the-principles-of-good-code.md

 - Methods on its parameters
 - Methods on objects it creates

 In short: avoid reaching through objects you don't directly own.
-Code like order.`getCustomer().getAddress().getStreet()` tightly couples your logic to internal structures.
+Code like `order.getCustomer().getAddress().getStreet()` tightly couples your logic to internal structures.
 If any part of that chain changes, you're at risk of breakage.
 Instead, consider `order.getShippingStreet()`

 Each object handles its own responsibility, and your code becomes easier to maintain.

-That said, **method chaining isn't inherently bad**: fluent APIs, builders, and pipelines are useful and often very readable.
+That said, **method chaining isn't inherently bad**.
+Fluent APIs, builders, and pipelines are useful and often very readable.
 LoD is less a hard rule and more a reminder: be conscious of how deeply you're reaching.
 If you're navigating three objects deep, ask whether that knowledge belongs here.

 > Don't avoid chains, avoid assumptions.